Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 A fabric may stretch easily during fitting, but if it does not recover well, larger sizes can lose shape after wear or washing.
 This is especially visible at the elbow, hem, chest, and lower front body.

-For golf programs, moisture management and breathability are useful, but they should support the product instead of taking over the whole story.
+For performance golf pullovers, moisture management and breathability are useful, but they should support the product instead of taking over the whole story.
+A lightweight performance fabric, 4-way stretch fabric, or moisture-wicking knit can be valuable only if it still keeps shape in larger sizes.

 The goal is not to build the most technical pullover possible.